medvedevgroup/ContigValidator/README.md

 5. [SDSL-lite](https://github.com/simongog/sdsl-lite) - version used 2.0.
 Headers should be present in the `CPATH` variable and libraries should be present in the `LIBRARY_PATH` variable.

+6. snakemake

 # Installation

+snakemake -s ~/research/software/ContigValidator/Snakefile --configfile sampleconfig.yaml all

+need to unhardcode the path in the Snakefile

 Clone the repository using the `--recursive` flag: